sbrunner/hooks/README.md

 # Pre commit to update the copyright header

-[pre-commit](https://pre-commit.com/) hook used to check if the copyright is up to date.
+[pre-commit](https://pre-commit.com/) hook used to check if the copyright is up to date (using the Git history).

 ### Adding to your `.pre-commit-config.yaml`